-ELs will continue to be entitled to receive their supplemental EL instructional program in n to their general education program of mainstream, grade-level and content-area tion.
-Any adjustments or modifications will be discussed on an individual basis with s.
-The District will communicate with parents and guardians that have limited proficiency in • n in a language they understand as required by Title III of the Elementary and Secondary tion Act.
-As during traditional schooling, communications during school closures due to COVID- 19 may y be provided through translation and/or interpretation, as requested.
-GPS will continue to provide ELs who are also identified as students with disabilities with • • ts for their EL needs, as well as supports for their disabilities.
-Any necessary cations to services will be discussed on an individual basis.
+□ ELs will continue to be entitled to receive their supplemental EL instructional program in addition to their general education program of mainstream, grade-level and content-area instruction.
+Any adjustments or modifications will be discussed on an individual basis with families. ☐ The District will communicate with parents and guardians that have limited proficiency in English in a language they understand as required by Title III of the Elementary and Secondary Education Act. ☐ As during traditional schooling, communications during school closures due to COVID-19 may be provided through translation and/or interpretation, as requested. ☐ GPS will continue to provide ELs who are also identified as students with disabilities with supports for their EL needs, as well as supports for their disabilities.
+Any necessary modifications to services will be discussed on an individual basis.